isralduke/thatbook/13-chronicles-1.md

 Shobal, the father of Kiriath Jearim, <a name="2:51">2:51</a> Salma, the father of Bethlehem, Hareph, the father of Beth-Gader.

-<a name="2:52">2:52</a> The sons of Shobal, the father of Kiriath Jearim, were Haroeh, half of the Manahathites, <a name="2:53">2:53</a> the clans of Kiriath Jearim—the Ithrites, Puthites, Shumathites, and Mishraites.
+<a name="2:52">2:52</a> The sons of Shobal, the father of Kiriath Jearim, were Haroeh, half of the Manahathites, <a name="2:53">2:53</a> the clans of Kiriath Jearim — the Ithrites, Puthites, Shumathites, and Mishraites.
 (The Zorathites and Eshtaolites descended from these groups.)

 <a name="2:54">2:54</a> The sons of Salma: